 First, verify your database credentials and whitelist Acho’s IP address to set up a connection.
 If you’re the Administrator of the database, this step is quite easy.
 If you’re a reader or some other role, contact your database administrator to complete this step.

 Once the connection has been verified, it would take only a couple of minutes before you can load a table into Acho Studio.
-Some databases may take longer than others.
+Some databases may take longer than others, depending on the size of your database.

 2. Clean and prepare the data feeds